elehobica/gd32v_WAV_Player/Readme.md

 tie PCM5102 SCK (12) to low

+## I2S DAC
+Both ES9023 and PCM5102 are supported without selection.
-## PCM5102 Board Setting
+### PCM5102 Board Setting
 ![Setting of PM5102 Board](doc/PCM5102A_Board_setting.png)

 ## Button Control Guide
 Connect MIC pin of Android headphone remote control with 3 buttons to PA0 pin of Longan Nano.
 PA0 also needs to be pulled-up by 2.2Kohm from 3.3V.
+See schematic for detail.

 ### FileView Mode
-* Up/Down button to go up/down
+* Up/Down button to go up/down for file selection
 * Center 1 click to get into the folder
 * Center 1 click to play WAV file (go to Play Mode)
 * Center 2 click to go parent folder